tighten/lambo/readme.md

 ## Usage

-Make sure ~/.composer/vendor/bin is in your site's path.
+Make sure ~/.composer/vendor/bin is in your terminal's path.

 ```bash
 cd ~/Sites